-Oliver Brothers has a long history of restoring and preserving iconic religious art.
+Oliver Brothers has a long history of preserving religious art, icon restoration, conservation for private clients, churches, museums and institutions.
 Some of the most notable projects include: restoration of the frescoes at the Kariye Camii in Istanbul (Turkey), restoration of the mosaics and frescos in Hagia Sophia in Constantinople (Istanbul, Turkey), conservation of Roman mosaic “The Antioch Mosaic ” at Worcester Art Museum, and restoration of mosaics and frescoes in St. Catherine’s Monastery, Mt.
 Sinai (Egypt).

 Over the years Oliver Brothers has restored Russian, Greek, Coptic, and Serbian icons, including the important collection of Ambassador Joseph Davis at the Museum of the University of Wisconsin in Madison.

 17th Century Greek icon from Crete, private collection, Connecticut, USA; subsequently donated to Saint Catherine’s College, Cambridge University, England.

 Like many old icons, this 17th Century example from Crete had layers of candle soot that obscured the colors.
 The ermine stole clearly shows the degree of discoloration.
 The damage to the left of the head may have been caused by a candle that was too close.
 This icon is signed and dated, which is unusual.

 St. Luke, Serbian, 19th Century, private collection, Lynn, MA

 This baroque icon from Sarajevo ( Bosnia and Herzegovina) is painted on canvas.
 When it came to us it had been removed from the stretcher.
 In addition, there were numerous paint losses, folds and buckling of the canvas.
 The painting was covered with a heavy coating of dirt, grime, and yellowed varnish.
 The complete restoration also included ordering a new custom-made stretcher bar and the frame.